SuperstrongBE/xpr_abi_2_ts_types/readme.md

 Then run `npx ./dist/pull.js > ./path/to/folder/definition.ts nameofthecontract` and "Boom" it generate types from the smart contract `nameofthecontract`

 ## TODO
-- Add support for testnet with flag
+- Need support for custom types
-- Add .env file to make it more convenient
-- Fix some missing types conversion